ceccio247/export-storygraph/README.md

 Thus, I learned how to make a Firefox extension and made this.

-Right now the extension will export *only* the To-Read pile in a human-readable format to your clipboard, where it can then be pasted into the text editor of your choosing.
+Right now the extension will export your to-read pile, your owned bookes, or your read books in a human-readable format to cour clipboard or to a TXT file.
 The roadmap for this project is as follows:

-- Expand the system to export other parts of StoryGraph, like owned books.
 - Allow for export to CSV.
 - Try to automatically scroll to the bottom of the page for the user.
-- Figure out why the checkboxes reset each time you open the popup
+- Figure out why the checkboxes reset each time you open the popup.